-I am delighted to launch this second round of the Libraries Improvement Fund.
-It responds to the need for capital funding to support library services in upgrading their building and digital infrastructure to respond to the changing needs of their local communities.
+I am pleased to launch this third, bumper round of the fund.
+It addresses the need for capital funding to support library services in upgrading their buildings and digital infrastructure to respond to the changing needs of their local communities, and I know that it will make a real difference to many libraries and the people who rely on them, just as previous rounds have done.